arsduo/koala/readme.md

 * Lightweight: Koala should be as light and simple as Facebook’s own libraries, providing API accessors and returning simple JSON.
 * Fast: Koala should, out of the box, be quick.
 Out of the box, we use Facebook's faster read-only servers when possible and if available, the Typhoeus gem to make snappy Facebook requests.
 Of course, that brings us to our next topic:
 * Flexible: Koala should be useful to everyone, regardless of their current configuration.
-(We support JRuby, Rubinius, and REE as well as vanilla Ruby, and use the Faraday library to provide complete flexibility over how HTTP requests are made.)
+We support JRuby, Rubinius, and REE as well as vanilla Ruby (1.8.7, 1.9.2, and 1.9.3), and use the Faraday library to provide complete flexibility over how HTTP requests are made.
 * Tested: Koala should have complete test coverage, so you can rely on it.
-(Our test coverage is complete and can be run against either mocked responses or the live Facebook servers.)
+Our test coverage is complete and can be run against either mocked responses or the live Facebook servers; we're also on [Travis CI](travis-ci.org/arsduo/koala/).

-Facebook Changes on October 1, 2011
----

-Koala 1.2 supports all of Facebook's new authentication schemes, which were introduced on October 1, 2011.
-If you have the appropriate calls to get_user_info_from_cookies (apps using the Javascript SDK) and/or parse_signed_params (for Canvas and tab apps), your application should work without a hitch.
-For more information, see Facebook's [OAuth 2.0 and HTTPS Migration](https://developers.facebook.com/docs/oauth2-https-migration/) guide.

 Installation
 ---